rust-lang/cargo/src/doc/src/reference/build-scripts.md

 `target/debug/build/<pkg>/output` (the precise location may depend on your configuration).
 If you would like to see such output directly in your terminal, invoke cargo as 'very verbose' with the `-vv` flag.
-Note that if neither the build script nor project source files are modified, subsequent calls to cargo with `-vv` will **not** print output to the terminal because a new build is not executed.
+Note that if neither the build script nor package source files are modified, subsequent calls to cargo with `-vv` will **not** print output to the terminal because a new build is not executed.
 Run `cargo clean` before each cargo invocation if you want to ensure that output is always displayed on your terminal.